Distinguishing cosmological models through quantum signatures of primordial perturbations: Acknowledgements

 \section{Acknowledgements}

-The authors wish to thank Krishnamohan Parattu for interesting discussions.
+The authors wish to thank Krishnamohan Parattu and L. Sriramkumar for interesting discussions.
 RNR is supported by post-doctoral fellowship from the Indian Association for the Cultivation of Science, Kolkata, India.
 Research of SC is funded by the INSPIRE Faculty fellowship from DST, Government of India (Reg.
 No. DST/INSPIRE/04/2018/000893).

 \labelformat{section}{Appendix #1} \labelformat{subsection}{Appendix #1} \labelformat{subsubsection}{Appendix #1}